The answers to what is MBA and how are one year MBA courses & the 1 year full time MBA in India different, will be discussed here:

 MBA is now a household concept in the Indian academic scenario.
 A large number of candidates vie for the limited seats in the traditional two-year MBA programs, across the country.
-However, over the past few years, the full-time, one year MBA program has been making ripples among aspirants too.
+However, over the past few years, the full-time, MBA program has been making ripples among aspirants too.

 As is evident from the name itself, the one year MBA in India is scheduled for a shorter duration as compared to traditional programs.
 However, that is certainly not the only difference.
 The most prominent distinction is that of the admission criteria –

 - Applicants accepted in the two-year programs may or may not have prior work experience.
 Their admission to the institute often solely depends on their CAT scores 2016-17.